 Policy makers are currently staring at two wildly opposing choices: save more or spend more (i.e. austerity or expenditure).

 In the last macro edition of The Lykeion, we detailed a range of austerity measures, including taxation, that could be implemented in an attempt to pay the bills and balance budgets.
-We labeled this the path of pain because it requires considerable sacrifice on the parts of governments, corporates and households.
+We labelled this the path of pain because it requires considerable sacrifice on the parts of governments, corporates and households.
 We also highlighted how, independently of the level, austerity measures will likely prove insufficient given the total amount of indebtedness in the system right now.

 In this edition, we look at potential fiscal expenditure measures in which we might print our way to prosperity.
 We label this the path of pleasure, as it promises far fewer sacrifices, and guarantees elected politicians more popular support.

-The path of pleasure changes the rule of the game as it elevates governments to the top of the economic hierarchy, in which deficit spending, including debt jubilees and universal basic income, seek to redress imbalances (like income inequality or over indebtedness) and stimulate the areas that monetary policy cannot reach.
+The path of pleasure changes the rule of the game as it elevates governments to the top of the economic hierarchy, in which deficit spending, including debt jubilees and universal basic income, seek to redress imbalances (like income inequality or over-indebtedness) and stimulate the areas that monetary policy cannot reach.
 It is a world rooted in Keynesian Economics and taken to an extreme by Modern Monetary Theory (MMT).

 For traditional economists, soaring debt levels are a problem.
 Realistically though, massive debt levels, like the current ones, can never be repaid by simple measures of austerity alone.
 Take the example of Greece.
 It has debts of $370 billion, which is about $33,000 debt for each of its 10.7 million people, but annual GDP per capita is $24,000.
 That cannot be repaid in a single lifetime.